Fused K-operators and the $q$-Onsager algebra: Introduction

-Along the years, several examples of solutions to~\eqref{YBj} and~\eqref{REj} have been obtained for the case of 2 or 3-dimensional spaces $V^{(j_k)}$, see e.g.\ \cite{ZZ78,FZ80,GZ94,VG94,inami96}.
+Along the years, several examples of solutions to~\eqref{YBj} and~\eqref{REj} have been obtained for the case of 2- or 3-dimensional spaces $V^{(j_k)}$, see, e.g., \cite{VG94,GZ94,inami96,FZ80,ZZ78}.
 Interestingly, these $4\times 4$ R-matrices can be interpreted as intertwining operators for underlying action of the quantum affine algebra $\Uqhat$ on tensor product of so-called evaluation representations of spin-$\h$, or briefly these are spin-$\h$ solutions (and similarly for the 3-dimensional or spin-1 solutions).
-The spin-$\h$ expressions of the K-matrix are interpreted analogously as `twisted' intertwiners (with respect to the spectral parameter `reflection' $u\to u^{-1}$) for the action of a coideal subalgebra of the quantum affine algebra.
+The spin-$\h$ expressions of the K-matrix are interpreted analogously as `twisted' intertwiners \big(with respect to the spectral parameter `reflection' $u\to u^{-1}$\big) for the action of a coideal subalgebra of the quantum affine algebra.

 For higher values of spins $j_k$, constructing R- and K-matrices by brute force is increasingly complicated.
-To circumvent this problem, two different methods have been proposed that are summarized as follows (both methods use the underlying action of the quantum affine algebra):
+To circumvent this problem, the so-called fusion method have been proposed which is summarized as follows.

-\begin{itemize} \item[(i)]\textit{Fusion method:} The R- and K-matrices for higher spins are derived using a fusion procedure.
-This procedure for the R-matrix has been originally developed in~\cite{Ka79,KRS81,KR87}, and for the K-matrix in~\cite{MN91}.
-For a more recent approach, see \cite{RSV16,Be2015,NP15}.
 Starting from R- and K-matrix solutions of spin-$\h$, the fused R- and K-matrices of spin-$j$ are obtained inductively by tensoring (or ``fusing") the fundamental representations of $\Uq$ and projecting onto the highest spin sub-representation.

-\item[(ii)]\textit{Intertwining method:} The idea is to demand that R-matrices for higher spins satisfy a set of intertwining relations with respect to the quantum affine algebra action on $ V^{(j_1)}\otimes V^{(j_2)}$, given by its coproduct.
-And similarly for the K-matrix, it should satisfy a twisted intertwining relation for the action of a certain coideal subalgebra in the quantum affine algebra.
-According to the representation chosen, the twisted intertwining relations lead to a set of recurrence relations for the (scalar) entries of the R- and K-matrices.
-This technique has been initiated in \cite{KR83} for the R-matrix and in~\cite{MN98,DM03} for the K-matrix where the coideal subalgebra is now known as the $q$-Onsager algebra $O_q$ \cite{Ter03,Ba05}. \end{itemize}
+This procedure for the R-matrix has been originally developed in~\cite{Ka79,KR87,KRS81}, and for the K-matrix in~\cite{inami96,MN91}.
+For a more recent approach, see \cite{Be2015,NP15,RSV16}.